josimarz/javascript-tips/README.md

   name: null
 }
 ```
 That's because when a empty string is evaluated in a boolean expression it will result `false`.
+So, the last value at the expression will be assigned to the attribute: `null`.